auth0/docs/articles/microsites/manage-users/define-maintain-custom-user-data.md

 ::::

 ::: whats-next
-* Learn more about the tools availabe to [manage users and user profiles](/microsites/manage-users/manage-users-and-user-profiles).
+* Learn more about the tools available to [manage users and user profiles](/microsites/manage-users/manage-users-and-user-profiles).
 * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect Your API](/microsites/protect-api/protect-api).
  :::